Running simulations using Pop2net

 and update_infection_status

-What is relevant here is how the agent accesses other agents with which it is in contact.
-This is done using the agent.neighbors()
+What is relevant here is how the actor accesses other actors with which it is in contact.
+This is done using the actor.neighbors()

 method.
-On the other hand, it is relevant how the agent determines how much contact it has or has had with the other agents.
-This is done using the method agent.get_agent_weight()
+On the other hand, it is relevant how the actor determines how much contact it has or has had with the other actors.
+This is done using the method actor.get_actor_weight()

 .
-Both methods include all locations that an agent visits.
+Both methods include all locations that an actor visits.

 [4]: